nkristek/Smaragd/README.md

 There are a few things to notice here.
 Firstly, in setters of properties the use of `SetProperty()` is highly recommended.
 It will check if the new value is different from the existing value in the field and sets it if different.
 If the value changed it will return true and raise an event on the PropertyChanged event handler with the property name using `[CallerMemberName]`.

+Depending on the type of the `ViewModel` (e.g. `ValidatingViewModel`) additional logic will be executed.

-So, when `FirstProperty` is set to 1, `SecondProperty` will be set to 2.
+In this example, when `FirstProperty` is set to 1, `SecondProperty` will be set to 2.

 ### RaisePropertyChanged